Large language models and Free/Libre/open source software.

 "I am not comfortable contributing to a project that extensively uses AI."

-from a post found in a pull request to a github repository.
+from a post found in a pull request to a GitHub repository.

 This year's LAC theme explores questions relating to the (sometimes